jaysobel/dbt-cron-timestamps/README.md

 ## Usage

-This macro is used as the sole entry in a CTE, and it interacts with another CTE that you have already defined, and that contains cron expressions.
+This macro is used as the sole entry in a CTE.
+It interacts with a preceding CTE containing cron expressions in one column.
-As parameters, the model takes the name of the preceding CTE, and the name of the column containing cron expressions.
-In this example, `some_cron_cte` and `cron_code` are the values passed to the macro.
-It will reference `some_cron_cte.cron_code` in its compiled SQL.
+In this example, `some_cron_cte` and `cron_code` are the name of the CTE, and it's cron expression column.
+The macro will contain a reference to `some_cron_cte.cron_code` in its compiled SQL.

-The macro also takes a date-like string for the start date (it runs `date(<start_date_string>)`) and a number of days forward in which to generate matching timestamps.
-Cron is a pattern-matching expression, and requires this start and end to output finite matches.
+The macro also takes a date-like string for the start date (such that `date(<start_date_string>)` works) and a number of days forward.
+These two parameters form a timeframe within which to generate matching timestamps.

 ## Example Usage
   ```